tadasmoc/Blockchain-HW/README.md

 |similar1001charB.txt|23FF830C6684FE71986006F24DA06D091709960250413D227241DAE22818B439|
 |empty.txt|3FF2DCDF285A54690A0EF60421AFF883DC1E9D8D8BF11C0EF9FFFCD853E772F0|

-Conclusion: The hash function accepts any size strings.
+The hash function accepts any size strings.
 Independently from the input, output stays the same size - 64 symbols long hexadecimal string.
 If we try to hash the same string again, we will get the same output value.
 Hence, the function meets the 1-3 requirements.

 ### 3. - Hashing big files
 Total time to hash the file `"konstitucija.txt"` (read time not included): 4.30591s.
 The time to hash has been improved since the previuos versions, but there is still room for improvements.